Cyrtodactylus: Description

 Instead of possessing dilated digits like other geckos, members of Cyrtodactylus have slender, curved toes to which the common names for the genus can be attributed.

 Taxonomy

 The phylogenetic relationships with this genus and the genus Geckoella has not been resolved to date.
 Based on morphology, Bauer (2002) suggested that it was a subgenus of Cyrtodactylus but a phylogenetic study by Feng, Han, Bauer & Zhou (2007), though with inadequate sampling of taxa, restored it to generic status once again.
 All species of Geckoella have been placed here pending a more definitive study.

 Phylogeny

 The following phylogeny is from Pyron, et al. (2013), and includes 22 Cyrtodactylus species.
 Cyrtodactylus is a sister group of Hemidactylus.

 Species

-The genus Cyrtodactylus contains about 300 described species.
-In 2019, six new species of the Cyrtodactylus intermedius complex were identified in the Cardamom Mountains and Associated Highlands region of Southeast Asia.
+The genus Cyrtodactylus contains 361 described species, with new species being described frequently.